Real-Time Object Detection Meets DINOv3: Abstract

 \section{Abstract}

-Benefiting from the simplicity and effectiveness of Dense O2O and MAL, DEIM has become the mainstream training framework for real-time DETRs, significantly outperforming the YOLO series.
+Driven by the simple and effective Dense O2O, DEIM demonstrates faster convergence and enhanced performance.
 In this work, we extend it with DINOv3 features, resulting in DEIMv2.
 DEIMv2 spans eight model sizes from X to Atto, covering GPU, edge, and mobile deployment.
 For the X, L, M, and S variants, we adopt DINOv3-pretrained / distilled backbones and introduce a Spatial Tuning Adapter (STA), which efficiently converts DINOv3’s single-scale output into multi-scale features and complements strong semantics with fine-grained details to enhance detection.
 For ultra-lightweight models (Nano, Pico, Femto, and Atto), we employ HGNetv2 with depth and width pruning to meet strict resource budgets.
 Together with a simplified decoder and an upgraded Dense O2O, this unified design enables DEIMv2 to achieve a superior performance–cost trade-off across diverse scenarios, establishing new state-of-the-art results.
 Notably, our largest model, DEIMv2-X, achieves 57.8 AP with only 50.3M parameters, surpassing prior X-scale models that require over 60M parameters for just 56.5 AP.
 On the compact side, DEIMv2-S is the first sub-10M model (9.71M) to exceed the 50 AP milestone on COCO, reaching 50.9 AP.
 Even the ultra-lightweight DEIMv2-Pico, with just 1.5M parameters, delivers 38.5 AP—matching YOLOv10-Nano (2.3M) with $\sim$50\% fewer parameters.